Deltares/hydromt/docs/user_guide/model_main.rst

 * :ref:`updating a model <model_update>`: adding or changing model components of an existing model.
 * :ref:`clipping a model <model_clip>`: changing the spatial domain of an existing model (e.g. select subbasins from a larger model).

-The building and clipping methods required the user to provide a :ref:`region` of interest.
+The building and clipping methods required the user to provide a :ref:`region <region>` of interest.
 HydroMT provides several options to define a region based on a geospatial or hydrographic region.

-The exact process of building or updating a model can be configured in a single configuration *.ini* file.
+The exact process of building or updating a model can be configured in a single configuration :ref:`.ini file <model_config>`.
 This file describes the full pipeline of model methods and their arguments.
 The methods vary for the different model :ref:`plugins` and are documented for each at their respective documentation websites.